spang-lab/FastqPuri/README_Sreport.md

 Creates two types of summary reports in html format

  - **Q** (Quality): report of the quality status of a set of `fastq` files.
-   Needs the binary output of `Qreport`, for a list of files.
+   Needs the binary output of `Qreport`, for several files.
 It will analyze all files with extension `*.bin` inside the folder specified in the input and will expect them to have the appropriate format (output from `Qreport`).
  - **F** (Filter): report of the filtering process (`trimFilter`) of a set